douglasgreen/outlines/computing/software_architecture/software_architecture.md

 One of the challenges in Agile environments is balancing the need for flexibility with the necessity of some level of planning and stability in architecture.

 -   Architectural Runway: This concept refers to having enough of a foundation in place to support future features without over-engineering.
-It\'s about finding a balance between under- and over-planning.
+It's about finding a balance between under- and over-planning.
 -   Deciding What to Design Upfront: Some architectural decisions (like choice of technology stack, high-level structure) need to be made early, while others can evolve.
 -   Dealing with Technical Debt: Agile teams must be vigilant about technical debt - the cost of rework caused by choosing an easy solution now instead of a better approach that would take longer.